8 Applications of IoT in Higher Education

 The simple whiteboard has gone the way of the overhead projector.
 Today’s students enter classrooms with smart boards that automatically save the information to the all-class e-folder.
 Huge monitors, screens, and fast wi-fi are de rigueur, allowing professors to integrate images, audio, and videos

 Emerging technology such as augmented reality is also making its way into education.
-Specialized equipment coupled with surround sound enables students to immerse themselves into the subject matter and increase comprehension.
+Specialised equipment coupled with surround sound enables students to immerse themselves into the subject matter and increase comprehension.

 #8 Chatbots: New Uses Outside of E-Commerce

 Although commonly connected to commerce, chatbots work in education too.
 If, for example, students are reading an e-textbook, they can easily type their question; the bot searches the knowledge base to deliver an answer quickly.
 These technology improvements also work to increase interaction, which in turn improves the user experience.

 It’s easy to argue that hiring more teachers or educational reform is the secret to better learning, but it’s actually IoT devices and applications that are the wave of the future in education.
 It creates an amazing opportunity to welcome geographically distant students and those with disabilities while creating a better experience with better outcomes and greater connectivity.

 - Statista.
 Internet of Things (IoT) connected devices installed base worldwide from 2015 to 2025 (in billions).
 (2016, November 27). https://www.statista.com/statistics/471264/iot-number-of-connected-devices-worldwide/.